 “Chatbots are the first feature of your brand to interact with customers.
 B2B brands utilize chatbots to help consumers answer questions, navigate various parts of a website, and act as a 24/7 customer service representative.
 This efficiency helps B2B brands drive quality leads and convert consumers into loyal users.”

 Chatbots have the potential to deliver a much better experience and provide worthy results from the very beginning.
 Organizations now advertise their content, build brand awareness, generate potential leads and funnel them to the sales team, all with the help of chatbots.
 Instead of asking for a client’s email address, mailing them and waiting for a reply to start business communication, companies can now employ simple chatbot tools that set up with the preliminary communication and redirect users to the official channel.
-Facebook Messenger or WhatsApp for Business are great examples of how easy and interactive chatbots can be used to qualify leads within seconds.
+Facebook Messenger or WhatsApp for Business are great examples of chatbots that show how easy and interactive they can be for qualifying leads within seconds.

 For instance, if you are on Hubspot’s Facebook Page, the messenger chatbot automatically pops up to help you “get started.”
 The moment you click on the ‘”get started” option, the automated greeting message is displayed to kickstart your conversation as well as guide you with immediate actions that you can take—like subscribing to their blog or checking out their free tools.
 It’s easier for Hubspot to get new subscribers in a click than asking new leads to manually sign up.
 They can automatically map their Facebook lead chats to emails, and continue with effective email campaigns.